 On Monday, several agencies, including Carnegie Mellon's CERT Coordination Center, SANS Institute and Federal Computer Incidence Response Center (FedCIRC), had issued warnings regarding Code Red.
 The new incarnation could have been more dangerous due to mutations.
 Every organization and person using Windows NT or Windows 2000 systems and the IIS Web server software could have been a potential victim, according to the CERT Web site.

 Yet, the next worm may not lie so dormant, or the gatekeepers may not be so vigilant.
 Code Red spread itself by searching for a vulnerability on IIS and leaving its code on the server.
 It then looked for other systems to infect by generating random Internet Protocol (IP) addresses.
 During its first phase, it spread.
 In the second phase, Code Red lay dormant, and in the third phase, it launched coordinated denial of service attacks.
-The last Web site to be targeted was the U.S. White House's address, according to Matthew Kovar, director
+The last Web site to be targeted was the U.S. White House's address, according to Matthew Kovar, director of security solutions & services research at Yankee Group, based in Boston.

 Of course, all the chaos of receiving the virus can be avoided if the server's administrator downloads the latest security patch from Microsoft, he said.
 And apparently, most network administrator heeded the warnings leading up to last night's expected reactivation.